 12 July Indoor Tracking of Patients in Hospitals July 12, 2018 By Gina Wurms healthcare |Bluetooth Low Energy|, |Infrared|, |server based| 0 Using an indoor positioning system (IPS) and condition sensors, hospital staff can check whether bedridden patients are getting out of their sleeping position and leaving bed.
 In addition, the system offers the possibility of detecting a patient's fall and intervening immediately.
 At a glance automatic position transmission to a nurse in the immediate vicinity automatic alarm when not allowed to get up from bed Problem Definition In a hospital, safety plays an important role for patients.
 Due to the patients' state of health, accidents can occur in many everyday situations that endanger the life of the patient.
 Up to now, patients have only been able to make themselves noticed via emergency call switches or calls for help.
 In an emergency, both options may be difficult or impossible for the patient to access, so that the emergency situation is quickly discovered by chance.
 Another problem is bedridden patients who get out of bed prematurely and without permission and endanger your health.
 There is a risk of heart failure, hypotension or circulatory collapse.
 In this case, too, nurses must be informed quickly and reliably.
 Solution Infrared (IR) sensors are installed on the ceiling of each room to protect patients.
 They scan the surroundings and in the event of a fall, an alarm is triggered so that the nearest nurse can come to the patient's assistance.
 The detection of a fall is based on the thermal image of the person to be monitored and its geodata.
 The combination with Beacon wristbands, which are equipped with acceleration sensors, also works and increases recognition reliability.
 In the case of bedridden patients, the system can also detect from the thermal image whether the patient is standing up.
 In this case, an immediate message is triggered.
 Technical Implementation In the presented solution, the thermal image is recorded by infrared (IR) thermopile sensors.
 These measure the surface temperatures of objects and create a grid-like environmental sketch.
 If the patient wants to get up and is already in a vertical position on the bed frame, the IR sensor reacts to the change in the grid-like environmental sketch and sends a signal to the nearest infsoft Locator Node, which in turn transmits the signal to the Automation Engine.
 The same applies to the detection of a fall.
 The room is illuminated by several IR sensors, whose areas are linked with different logics and derived actions.
 The data packets are sent from the sensor to the infsoft Locator Nodes via Bluetooth Low Energy.
 The status information is provided with conditions in the Automation Engine and forwarded to the reporting systems, which then inform the personnel.
 Existing alarm systems can continue to be used and are thus brought up to the latest technical standard.
 Use Case PDF for Download Get the white paper for free Great introduction to the topic of indoor positioning Download Related Articles Indoor Navigation and Asset Tracking in Hospitals In healthcare facilities, the use of an intelligent tracking system allows for asset localization as well as wayfinding throughout the hospital building.
 Read More Tracking of Endoscopes in Hospitals With an asset tracking solution, endoscopes in hospitals can be reliably located and inventoried.
 It also serves to prevent theft.
 Read More Indoor Navigation and Digital Signage in Hospitals In hospitals, a wayfinding app and a digital signage solution advance the quality of patient experiences and improve facility navigation.
 Read More Asset Tracking and Indoor Navigation in a Clinic A large clinical complex with several hundreds of thousands square meters has a lot of departments.
 Those departments on the one hand share certain medical equipment, for example a mobile X-ray machine.
 Indoor positioning services help to locate that medical equipment.
 Read More Indoor Tracking of Tool Boxes in the Hangar Maintenance work on aircraft and their components is important to keep the aircraft safe and ready for daily flight operations.
 Efficient solutions for maintenance work can significantly reduce downtimes.
-Read More Indoor Navigation and Staff Tracking at a Trade Fair This use case describes the implementation of an indoor navigation and tracking solution at a trade fair.
-Read More Patient Monitoring and Tracking in Hospitals With the help of an Indoor Positioning System (IPS) a complete monitoring of the vital signs of a patient without data loss and additional set-up times can be guaranteed.
-This increases safety and ensures better patient and staff satisfaction.
+Read More Digital Patient Call and Indoor Navigation in Hospitals In healthcare facilities, a mobile app enables a digital patient call system, increasing patient satisfaction and relieving staff.
 Read More Comments are closed.